 Another noteworthy video player for Mac is MPlayerX.
-Although it hasn’t been updated since 2016, MPlayerX is a very lightweight, free, and easy-to-use program which can handle most formats without extra plugins or codec packages.
-MPlayerX runs smoothly on any Mac with OS X 10.7 or later and a 64-bit Intel CPU.
+Although it hasn’t been updated for a while, MPlayerX is a very lightweight, free, and easy-to-use program which can handle most formats without extra plugins or codec packages.
+MPlayerX runs smoothly on any Mac.

 Designed specifically for Apple users in mind, this player has a minimalistic interface and simple navigation.
 It can “dance on your fingers” allowing users to control the playback via a Mac touchpad with gestures.
 MPlayerX provides Apple Remote support and online streaming from YouTube, Vimeo, and other websites.

-This program offers subtitle support including Hebrew, Arabic, and Eastern Asian languages.
+This app offers subtitle support including Hebrew, Arabic, and Eastern Asian languages.
 It can quickly detect and convert subtitle files automatically.
 The player also lets users change the subtitle size.
-MPlayerX provides full-screen mode and a batch of other helpful customization options.
+MPlayerX provides a full-screen mode and a batch of other helpful customization options.
 As for me, the most useful one is the ability to increase or decrease the speed of the playback.